dalgado-aws/BlogPosts/06_DynamicProgrammingCallTrees.md

   for second_jump in (1, 2, 3):
     for third_jump in (1, 2, 3):
       for fourth_jump in (1,2, 3):
+        for fifth_jump in (1,2, 3):
           ...
           ...
           will_this_sequence_of_jumps_lead_to_the_top(...)

 ```

 If we have a 5 step staircase, then we need at least 5 nested loops so that `[jump 1 step, jump 1 step, jump 1 step, jump 1 step, jump 2 step]` is
 generated as a probable solution.

-Will this solution handle a 6 step staircase?
-Do we have to recode for a 6 step staircase?
+This solution will not be able to handle a 6 step staircase.
+We will have to recode for a 6 step staircase with 6 nested for-loops.
-Can we dynamically generate for-loops depending on the value of a function parameter?

 Also some of the for loops could have been optimised.
 For e.g. if the first_jump is 3, then the second_jump cannot be any number greater than 5-3.

-We will see how recursion allows us to generate(or simulate) dynamic number of nested `for loops`.
+Let us see how recursion allows us to generate(or simulate) dynamic number of nested `for loops`.

+#### The Recursive Solution

-We start with having to climb 5 steps.
+We are required to climb 5 steps(ref. the tree below).
-We can start by :
+We start by :
  - jumping 1 step ... we will land on a node with 4 steps remaining
  - or jumping 2 steps .. we will land on a node with 3 steps remaining
  - or jumping 3 steps .. we will land on a node with 2 steps remaining